 Organizing and/or having a presence at school and social events for the school community.

-Determining a budget and raising funds or requesting grants required to enhance the school’s program and support school initiatives, including parent engagement.Any other matter that the School Council may determine as necessary.
+Determining a budget and raising funds or requesting grants required to enhance the school’s program and support school initiatives, including parent engagement.

+Completing the SSON (School Statement of Needs) every year.

+Any other matter that the School Council may determine as necessary.
 No bylaw or amendment is required for School Council to address other issues.

 Membership of the School Council:

+An effective School Council relies on the contributions of the broader school community.
+The School Council will work to elect/acclaim members who are representative of this school's community.
+To this end, eligible candidates will be encouraged to seek office regardless of their race, colour, creed, culture, ethnicity, linguistic origin, disability, level of ability, socio-economic class, age, ancestry, nationality, place of origin, religion, sex, gender identity, gender expression, sexual orientation, body image, citizenship, immigration status, family status, marital status or as First Nations, Metis or Inuit.

 By regulation, a School Council must consist of the Principal, Teacher Representative(s), Non-teaching representative(s), Student Representative(s), Community Member(s) and Parent Member(s).
 The number of members is determined and may be amended by bylaw.
 NSS Council consists of:

 The Principal (a VP may attend in lieu)